 - Leave boxes in bathroom for shower curtains, rugs, wastepaper basket, and cleaning supplies

-- Take down wall hangings, knick knacks, curtains/drapes (if you have blinds for privacy until moving day) pack up and label boxes.
+- Take down wall hangings, knick knacks, curtains/drapes (only if you have blinds for privacy until moving day) pack up and label boxes.

 - You can also put clothing and bedding in large garbage bags as well as towels and sheets.